testpatchesorg/qubership-workflow-hub/README.md

 ## Maven project release workflow

-Maven project release workflow is used to make a Github release and publish released artifacts into Maven Central.
+Maven project release workflow is used to make a GitHub release and publish released artifacts into Maven Central.
 The workflow consists of several sequential jobs:

 1. Checks if the tag already exists.